Tiff0416/taiwan-climate-rainfall/report.md

 ![](image/annual_total_rainfall_trend.png)

-We observe that **Xindian consistently receives the most rainfall**, followed by Hsinchu.
+I observe that **Xindian consistently receives the most rainfall**, followed by Hsinchu.
 While fluctuations exist year to year, **there is no strong evidence of an upward or downward trend** across all stations.

 ---